evanwaltersdev/accent/_posts/2019-10-05-hacktoberfest-2019-pull-requests-dont-count-towards-your-repo.md

 I'm sorry to everyone who contributed, who now has to go off to correct a whitespace in a readme, we are better then that.
 Hacktoberfest doesn't understand that new users don't know how to maybe - code, or create a "High Quality Contribution".

-By removing these "Beginner Repos", Hacktoberfest has simply caused an influx of new users, going off to other peoples repos and annoying them.
+By removing these "Beginner Repos", Hacktoberfest has simply caused an influx of new users, going off to other peoples repos and annoying them, by submiting spam PR's.

+Anyway, enough ranting from me:

+Thanks everyone for the fun 2 years and the 200+ pullrequests I have had to merge.